 The property owner takes no responsibility for the personal possessions of the holidaymaker or the holidaymaker's party.
 Vehicles and possessions are left entirely at the risk of the holidaymaker.
 Holidaymakers are strongly advised to take out personal insurance against damage, cancellation and medical needs.

 We would like to think that the holidaymaker and their party would treat the property as they would their own home and at the end of the holiday that the property is left in a clean and tidy condition.
 The property owner retains the right to make an additional charge for cleaning should the property not be left in a similar condition to the way it was found at the start of the holiday.

-As a minimum, guests must: empty rubbish bins, tidy furniture, wash all dishes, do not leave dirty items in the dishwasher, and clean BBQ & oven.
-It would also be appreciated if you could strip the beds and put linens/towels in a pile.
+As a minimum, guests must: strip the beds, empty rubbish bins, tidy furniture, wash all dishes, do not leave dirty items in the dishwasher, and clean BBQ & oven.

 Every endeavour is made to ensure your stay with us is memorable for all the right reasons.
 However, we do recognise that from to time things do go wrong.
 In these circumstances, it is the responsibility of the holidaymaker to make any such problem known to the property owner (or their representative) immediately it becomes apparent, thereby giving the property owner the opportunity to correct the situation.
 Unless this procedure is followed, no subsequent claim will be entertained.

 The property owner will make every endeavour to rectify any identified problems as soon as is reasonably possible.

 Your breakage deposit, minus any deductions, will be returned to you within two weeks of your departure.